Does Your Gas Furnace Need a Yearly Inspection?

 - The vent system needs to be checked for blockage and/or leakage.
 This includes the outside termination and the connections at and internal to the furnace.

 - Combustion gases must be analyzed and compared to the unit specifications.

 - The blower access door needs to be checked to make sure it makes a tight seal at the furnace.

 - The fresh air intake grills and louvers need to be checked for blockage.

 - The heat exchanger needs to be inspected for rust and corrosion.

 - The burners need to be checked for proper ignition, burner flame, and flame sense.

 - The drainage system needs to be checked for blockage and/or leakage.
 This includes the hoses internal to the furnace.
 The condensate drain and trap need to be cleaned, and the water replaced in the trap.

-- The blower wheel needs to be checked for debris and cleaned if necessary (this requires complete removal of the blower wheel).
+- The blower wheel needs to be checked for debris and cleaned if necessary (this may require complete removal of the blower wheel).

 - An amp-draw test should be conducted on the blower motor and compared with what is listed.

-- The wiring needs to be checked for corrosion and damage.
+- The wiring needs to be checked for corrosion and damage – including thermostat connections.

 - Check humidifier connections and make sure water/drain system is operational.

 - The filters need to be checked and/or replaced (but this needs to be done much more frequently than annually).